shaikhmq20/comfy-zone-Shopping-Application-/README.md

 # Comfy Zone

 - A basic shopping web application where you can discover product and add it to your cart
-- The website is hosted using **'Netlify'** on https://still-tundra-36424.herokuapp.com/
+- The website is hosted using **'Heroku'** on https://still-tundra-36424.herokuapp.com/
 - Responsive for both desktop and mobile screen

 # Technologies used